 - White blood cells help defend the body against disease and infection.

-Around 7 to 8 percent of a person’s body weight is blood.
+Around 7–8% of an adult’s body weight is blood.
 The body can easily replace a small amount of lost blood, which makes blood donation possible.